E-LLP/logParser/README.md

 I know this code sucks.
 It's my first attempt at a C++/Qt project.

 This piece of software takes an access.log Apache common log file (only format supported right now).
-It parses every line, and outputs a report of 404 errors.
+It parses every line, and outputs :

+- a report of 404 errors
+- a report of URLs crawled by GoogleBot

 For each error, you get the URL and the number of hits.